HOP

 Beta-acids

 Both cis- and trans-Isohumulone are formed in the brewing process, and are the result of boiling the largely insoluble (in water) humulone.
 Isohumulone is much more soluble in water and contributes much to the desirable bitterness to beers.
 Note that humulone has a six-membered ring, whereas the product Isohumulone has a 5-membered ring.
-Rather unfortunately, Isohumulone is very susceptible to cleavage into a pair of radicals when subjected to light in the presence of Riboflavin, a chromphore present in beer.
-These radicals then react with Cysteine, an amino acid which is also present in beer, to form a most un-desirable product, 3-methyl-but-2-ene-1-thiol, which is a sulphurous mercaptan (prenyl mercaptan) which imparts an un-pleasant and un-desirable musky flavour and aroma to the beer.
+Rather unfortunately, Isohumulone is very susceptible to cleavage into a pair of radicals when subjected to light in the presence of Riboflavin (vitamin B2), a yellow chromphore present in beer.
+These radicals then react with Cysteine, an amino acid which is also present in beer, to form a most un-desirable product, 3-methyl-but-2-ene-1-thiol, which is a sulfurous mercaptan (prenyl mercaptan) which imparts an un-pleasant and un-desirable musky flavour and aroma to the beer.
 The use of brown glass bottles prevents this, but not green.
 Beer sold in clear bottles is usually specially made using hydrogenated hop extracts which prevent this reaction occurring.

 Prehumulone, Posthumulone, prelupulone and postlupulone are also acids found in hops.
 All the acids are fairly weak acids, having a pH of around 5.